All Episodes

 Well, I appreciate it.

-Well, you're really because you're you're out there, well, you're you're out there trying to convey an impression of me with people, and you know it isn't true if you've listened to me this long.
+Because you're out there trying to convey an impression of me with people, and you know it isn't true if you've listened to me this long.

 You know that's not true.

-Because that's how you're arriving.
+Because that's how you're arriving at.

-Depend on what you say.
+Depending on what you say.

-Well, it won't depend on what I say.
+No, it won't depend on what I say.

 That's the whole point.